Tanghe994/leetcode/thinkings/trie.en.md

 Here we summarize four of them.
 Once you figure them out, `Trie` should not be a challenge to you anymore.
 Hope this article is helpful to you.

-The main interface of a trie should include the following:
+The hello interface of a trie should include the following:

 - `insert(word)`: Insert a word
 - `search(word)`: Search for a word